-Title: Moving, handling and storing resources in the workplace Additional inform nation about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Moving, handling and storing resources in the workplace Additional inform nation about this unit Additional information about this Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 Sector Subject Areas Availability for use Unit guided learning hours 05.2 Building and Construction Shared unit 17

-Title: Erecting and d lismant tling access/working platforms in the workplace Unit Number: A/615/1609 Learning outcom The learner will be arner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract information from specifications, method statements, risk assessments and manufacturers' information. erecting and access/worki - 1.2 Comply with information and/or instructions derived from risk assessments and method statement.
+Title: Erecting and d lisman tling access/working platforms in the workplace Unit Number: A/615/160 Learning outcome Assessment criteria The learner can: 1 Interpret the ginformation rework and resc elating to the ources when 1.1 Interpret and extract information from specifications, method statements, risk assessments and manufacturers' information. erecting and c access/workir 1.2 Comply with information and/or instructions derived from risk assessments and method statement.
 1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: specifications, current legislation, method statements, risk assessments and manufacturers' information.
-2 Know how to relevant legis official guida erecting and access/worki lation and nce when dismantling 2.1 Describe their responsibilities under current legislation and official guidance whilst working: in the workplace, at height, in confined areas, with tools and equipment, with movement/storage of materials and by manual handling.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - specifications, current legislation, method statements, risk assessments and manufacturers' information. relevant legisl official guidan erecting and c 2 Know how to comply with relevant legislation and official guidance when erecting and dismantling access/working platforms.
+Describe their responsibilities under current legislation and official guidance whilst working: - in the workplace, at height, in confined areas, with tools and equipment, with movement/storage of materials and by manual handling.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 State what the accident reporting procedures are and who is responsible for making reports. • e working en erecting and ccess/working 3.1 Use personal protective equipment (PPE) and access equipment safely to carry out the activity in accordance with legislation and organisational requirements when erecting and dismantling access/working platforms.
+2.3 State what the accident reporting procedures are and who is responsible for making reports. • working n erecting and ccess/working 3.1 Use personal protective equipment (PPE) and access equipment safely to carry out the activity in accordance with legislation and organisational requirements when erecting and dismantling access/working platforms.
 3.2 Explain why, when and how personal protective equipment (PPE) should be used, relating to erecting and dismantling access/working platforms, and the types, purpose and limitations of each type.
 3.3 State how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.